samareshmaiti/SOLID_material-java/README.md

+THis is the first problem of SOLID material design in Java.All the methods are given and we have to arrange them.
+The below is the given problem statement.

-1. Consider the design of the following class, Text that models an editor or editing text and printing text. class Text {
+ Consider the design of the following class, Text that models an editor or editing text and printing text.Give your comments on the design of this class.

+class Text {
 String text;
 String author;